Geofffff/OptimalExecution/README.md

 ### Writing
 - Talk about DDQN in practise (halving epsilon decay)
 - Transformations of the features
+- Case study on robustness and DDQ - could demonstate / prove the issues with the niave approach DQN

 ### General
 - Test training agents with a larger number of options and timesteps
 - Find average trade sizes from data
 - Initial weights?
 - Incorporate changes from the paper (reread)
-- Set seed to control reproducability
+- Set seed to control reproducability [DONE]

 ### Questions for Paul
 - The role of gamma in this case? - Risk aversion